Lewiscr7/exercicio-/README.md

 ## Salvando alterações no Git

-* uso do comando git push
+* uso do comando push